 - fresh chopped parsley and scallions for serving

 In a food processor process all the ingredients, except the bread crumbs, until almost smooth.
 Transfer to a bowl, add the bread crumbs and knead to form a soft "dough".

 Wet your hands and form balls the size of a small walnut.

 - Dredge the balls in the semolina and transfer onto a lined pan.

 Drizzle with some olive oil and bake for 15 minutes.

 Switch to broil and bake for another 5 - 10 minutes or until golden brown.

 - Mix together all of the dressing ingredients until well combined.

-- Serve humus balls with dressing, parsley and scallions.
+Serve humus balls with the dressing, parsley and scallions.